The Truth About Guns

 by Ari Armstrong, May 1999

-Most people who push for more gun controls honestly believe such controls will reduce violence in society.
-Few who support gun control conduct much research or understand the first thing about guns.
+As a supporter of gun rights, I realize that most people who push for more gun controls honestly believe such controls will reduce violence in society.
+I do not think that most who support gun control conduct much research or understand the first thing about guns.

 Most anti-gunners thrive on emotional appeals and scare-tactics.
 Damn the research, damn any evidence that reveals anything good about gun ownership.
 Statistics, when cited, are given out of context and without available conflicting data.
-Misrepresentation of even the most rudimentary gun issues runs rampant in anti-gun crowds.
+Misrepresentation of even the most rudimentary gun issues runs rampant in anti-gun crowds, where terms like "assault weapon" and "automatic gun" are tossed around randomly without conveying anything meaningful.

 It was inevitable, if unfortunate, that the tragedy at Columbine High School would lead to political posturing.
 Almost immediately after the shooting, Denver Mayor Wellington Webb, who had been fighting the State Legislature over a gun bill, organized speakers to demonize the National Rifle Association and pro-gun Colorado legislators.
-But some gun supporters also pushed their political agenda.
+But some gun supporters also pushed their political agenda: "See?
+If we had concealed weapons and more gun ownership, the killers might have been stopped sooner."

 What is the N.R.A.?